A chosen family of three teen friends sit together smiling

 • You can celebrate birthdays and holidays with

-Of course, every relationship is a two-way street.
+Of course, every healthy relationship is a two-way street.
 What you are receiving, you should also give back.
 Let each chosen family member know how much they mean to you, and tell them that you are here to support them however you can.
 Offer up your help when they’re going through hard times, be a shoulder to cry on, and cheer them on through their victories.

 How to celebrate the holidays with your chosen family